Impurity with a resonance in the vicinity of the Fermi energy: Self-Energy of the Impurity

 In general, the integral in Eq.~\eqref{eq_Fumi} leads to a cumbersome expression, which we do not present here.
 Instead, we calculate the self-energy numerically.
 In Fig.~\ref{fig_energy}, we plot the dependence of $\varepsilon_{I,\text{res}}$ on the momentum $k_{R}$ for different values of the width parameter $\Gamma$.
-For a resonance far outside the Fermi sphere $(k_R\gg k_F)$, the energy converges to the non-resonant behavior, described by Eq.~\eqref{eq_energy_impurity}.
-If the resonance is present inside the Fermi sphere $(k_R<k_F)$, impurity's self-energy is decreased compared to $\varepsilon_{I,0}$.
-This happens due to a rearrangement of the Fermi sea upon the introduction of an additional energy level.
-For $\Gamma\to 0$, this will lead to the energy $\varepsilon_{I,0}+k_R^2-k_F^2$.
-For larger values of $\Gamma$ this value is slightly modified as shown in Fig.~\ref{fig_energy}.
+A resonance far outside the Fermi sphere $(k_R\gg k_F)$ cannot affect the system, and the energy converges to the value determined by Eq.~\eqref{eq_energy_impurity}.

+If the resonance is inside the Fermi sphere $(k_R<k_F)$, a fermionic state quasibound to the impurity becomes accessible.
+The energy of this state is lower than $\varepsilon_F$, and therefore, after the rearrangement of fermions, $\varepsilon_{I,\text{res}}$ becomes smaller than $\varepsilon_{I,0}$.
+This can be most easily understood in the limit $\Gamma\to0$.
+In this limit the resonance can be treated as a single level with the energy $k^2_R$.
+The rearrangement of the Fermi gas means here that one fermion that was at the Fermi surface is pushed to the resonance level.
+The associated energy shift, and hence $\varepsilon_{I,\text{res}}-\varepsilon_{I,0}$, is given by $k^2_R-k^2_F<0$ (see Fig.~\ref{fig_energy}, solid black curve).